-This report is made solely to the College's Corporation, as a body, in accordance with the terms of engagement letter.
-Our audit work has been undertaken so that we might state to the College's Corporation those matters we are required to state to it in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the College's Corporation as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Members of the Corporation, as a body, in accordance with the terms of our engagement letter dated 6 October 2021.
+Our audit work has been undertaken so that we might state to the Members of the Corporation those matters we are required to state to it in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation and the Members of the Corporation as a body, for our audit work, for this report, or for the opinions we have formed.

-Gront Thomas UT LLP
+Gront Thombor UT CLP

-Grant Thornton UK LLP Statutory Auditor, Chartered Accountants Leeds Date: 27/1/2021
+Grant Thornton UK LLP Statutory Auditor, Chartered Accountants Leeds Date: 27/1/2022